 Podcast: (in English): »The Nazi Block« 99% Invisible (Episode 616), produced by Vivian Le [Spotify]

-Talk (in German): »Der Schwerbelastungskörper: Ein Ort der materiellen und symbolischen Schwere« (The Heavy Load-Bearing Cylinder: A Space of Material and Symbolic Weight) at Berliner Unterwelten e.V.
+Talk (in German): »Albert Speers Schwerbelastungskörper: Ein Ort der materiellen und symbolischen Schwere« at the Berliner Unterwelten e.V.

 Talk (in English): »Heavy Load-Bearing Modernity: A Cultural Geology of Albert Speer’s Berlin/Germania« at the Society of Fellows, University of Michigan